 Should any utility or traffic disruptions be required, the contractor will first apply to HRM for approval, a minimum of five (5) business days in advance of such work and will then notify neighbours of these disruptions in a timely fashion.

 6.1: Demolition

-The site's existing buildings were previously demolished.
+The demolition phase of this project was completed by the previous landowner.
 This CMP does not speak to demolition.

 6.2: Site Excavation